raphael-group/chisel/README.md

 ```shell
 $ source ${PATH-TO-ENV}/chisel/bin/activate
 ```
+Note that user also needs to add SAMtools and BCFtools to PATH (see additional notes below).

 Once any CHISEL usage is completed, user can exit the environment with the following:
 ```shell